-The Department also took additional actions to increase its case closure rate, including increased communication with requesters regarding the scope of their requests, proactively releasing records to the public ("release to one, release to all" policy) to reduce the number of FOIA requests received, grouping of similar requests, realigning of FOIA staff into teams, prioritizing the closure of the oldest requests, and exploring the use of new technology (including AI and machine learning) to manage and process requests.
+The Department also took additional actions to increase its case closure rate, including increased communication with requesters regarding the scope of their requests, proactively releasing records to the public ("release to one, release to all" policy) to reduce the number of FOIA requests received, grouping similar requests, additional training of its FOIA staff, realigning of FOIA staff into teams, prioritizing the closure of the oldest requests, and exploring the use of new technology (including AI and machine learning) to manage and process requests.

-20. If your agency had a backlog of more than 1,000 requests in Fiscal Year 2023, please explain your agency's plan to reduce this backlog during Fiscal Year 2024.
+20. If your agency had a backlog of more than 1,000 requests in Fiscal Year 2024, please explain your agency's plan to reduce this backlog during Fiscal Year 2025.